AABelkhiria/ashnotes.frontend/docs/architecture.md

     - After successful deletion of all items, it triggers a refresh of the note tree to reflect the changes.
 - **`src/lib/noteStore.ts`**:
   - **Purpose**: A Svelte store (specifically, a writable store) dedicated to managing application-wide state related to notes.
-  - **Functionality**: It holds the `backendUrl` which is used for all API calls to the backend.
-It also provides the `triggerRefresh` function, which is a mechanism to signal other components (like `NoteTree`) to re-fetch and update their data after a significant change (e.g., a note deletion or creation).
+  - **Functionality**: It provides the `triggerRefresh` function, which is a mechanism to signal other components (like `NoteTree`) to re-fetch and update their data after a significant change (e.g., a note deletion or creation).
 - **`src/lib/themeStore.ts`**:
   - **Purpose**: A Svelte store responsible for managing the application's visual theme (light or dark mode).
   - **Functionality**: It stores the current theme state and provides a mechanism to toggle between themes.
 This is typically achieved by adding or removing a specific CSS class (e.g., `dark-mode`) on the `<body>` or `<html>` element, which then activates different CSS variable values defined in `src/app.css`.